 To become compliant, larger businesses will infer new responsibilities on existing, if slightly bewildered, staff to ensure effective implementation, either independently or in collaboration with a consultant.
 Smaller, less-informed, businesses will find it much harder because of their limited resources and the belief that the GDPR probably doesn’t all apply to them.

 The new regulation is clear and defined in its purpose and the ICO (Information Communication Office) has information and guidance in abundance.
-However, much of the content available is focused on the multitude of steps business owners need to take, partly to avoid potentially massive fines, with less of a direct emphasis on the ‘why’.
+However, much of the content available focuses on the multitude of steps business owners need to take, partly to avoid potentially massive fines, with less of a direct emphasis on the ‘why’.

 It’s the ‘why’ that is the basis on which the GDPR is formed.

 The ‘why’ is personal data.
 Not other people’s personal data; YOUR individual, personal data.
-Specifically; information that may be used used in isolation or collectively to identify you as a living person.
+Specifically; information that may be used in isolation or collectively to identify you as a living person.

 Of course, it is really about other people’s personal data and how it’s managed but, if you consider how you would like your own personal data to be managed by others, it instantly gives you insight into why you, as a business owner, need to have processes in place to manage other people’s personal data.

 For example, imagine that you purchased some goods from a company online.
-You know they hold personal information about you such as your name, email address, phone number, home address, delivery address, credit card details etc., and this is standard procedure, something we’ve all been used to for many years.
+You know they hold personal information about you such as your name, email address, phone number, home address, delivery address, credit card details, etc., and this is standard procedure, something we’ve all been used to for many years.

 However, have you ever considered how the company holds that data?
 Have you considered whether or not the data is secure?
-Have you thought about how many complete strangers will share that data including their suppliers, other staff in their office, delivery companies, online cloud storage services, website developers and hosting providers etc.?
+Have you thought about how many complete strangers will share that data, including their suppliers, other staff in their office, delivery companies, online cloud storage services, website developers and hosting providers etc.?
 Have you considered how each of these third-party ‘stakeholders’ will handle your data; what security measures they have in place and who they might also share the data with – all in the course of normal business?

 If not, and you’re beginning to feel a little uncomfortable with how information that can identify you personally is out there, somewhere, accessible by dozens of people whom you will never meet and over whom you have zero control… then this is precisely the reason you should be looking at your own business processes to ensure any personal data you hold on customers, suppliers, staff, subscribers, members etc., is managed and appropriately secured.